FubuMVC: Partial Views

 Now, whenever we want to create a new partial view, we can just follow these steps:

-3. Create a view that uses the model.
+as we need (normally only one).
+Be sure it closes the interface with the model we've just setup. - Create a view that uses the model.
 FubuMVC will be smart enough to figure out that's the view we want to use, as long as we tell FubuMVC to match views by view models.

 It's my understanding that most of this plumbing will be in a future release of FubuMVC.
 Until then, you can do this, instead.
 I'll write another post when these features are native to Fubu.